Unleashed In Nashville Opens With An Invite For Female Entrepreneurs With Grit

 Join an elite group of authors from across the globe as they share the truths of what it takes to be unstoppable today in their book, Come Sweat Or Sil1t.
 Bet on yourself and roll the dice, you may just hit the jackpot!”

-- Callie KatzNASHVILLE, TENNESSEE, USA, October 6, 2023 /EINPresswire / -- Unleashed In Nashville-For Female Entrepreneurs With Grit, Join an elite group of today's thought leaders and authors from across the globe like Callie Katz, Eve Overland, Cara Clark, Ondi Laure and more from1:00-3:00 pm at Hotel Fraye in Nashville as they pull back the curtain and share the raw, real truths of what it takes as a female entrepreneur to be unstoppable today in their book, Come Sweat Or Silt.
+- Callie KatzNASHVILLE, TN, UNITED STATES, October 10, 2023 /EINPresswire / -- Unleashed In Nashville-For Female Entrepreneurs With Grit, Join an elite group of today's thought leaders and authors from across the globe like Callie Katz, Eve Overland, Cara Clark, Ondi Laure and more from 1:00-3:00 pm at Hotel Fraye in Nashville as they pull back the curtain and share the raw, real truths of what it takes as a female entrepreneur to be unstoppable today in their book, Come Sweat Or Silt.

 “Bet on yourself and roll the dice, you may just hit the jackpot,” said Callie Katz, CEO